 Intermediate schools were located in New Plymouth (Devon and Highlands schools), Waitara (Manukorihi) and Hāwera.

-In the early 2000s Taranaki District Health Board administered two hospitals.
+In the 2010s Taranaki District Health Board administered two hospitals.
 The Taranaki Base Hospital in New Plymouth was a 210-bed facility.
 Hāwera Hospital had 26 beds, and there were health centres in Mōkau, Waitara, Stratford, Ōpunake and Pātea.